 Physician Fact Checked: For complete and full disclosure, you don’t need a “fertility friendly” lubricant to get pregnant.
 Let’s get real, vaginal dryness is a real thing and sometimes sex is painful.
 So rather than putting yourself in an uncomfortable situation, let lubricants be your friend.

 Try this instead: If you need to use a lubricant, “fertility friendly” lubricants containing hydroxyethyl cellulose are a smart option, but they’re not your only option.
 You can also reach for the mineral or canola-based lubricants.
-Try to steer clear of water-based lubricants.
+Check with your fertility specialist about recommended water-based lubricants.

 6. Female Orgasms